Aquietzero/nullspace/source/_posts/reading/grokking-deep-reinforcement-learning/2023-09-02-mathematical-foundations-of-reinforcement-learning.md

 ### Transition function: Consequences of agent actions

-The way the environment changes as a response to actions is referred to as the **state-trainsition probabilities**, or, the **transition function**, and is denoted by $T(s, a, s')$.
-The transition function $T$ maps $s, a, s'$ to a probability.
+The way the environment changes as a response to actions is referred to as the **state-trainsition probabilities**, or, the **transition function**, and is denoted by $T(s, a, s')$. *The transition function $T$ maps $s, a, s'$ to a probability*.
 It can also be represented as $T(s, a)$ and return a dictionary with the next states for its keys and probabilities for its values.

 The transition function is defined as